distributedci/dci-blog/content/2022-04-29-automate-dci-components-creation.md

 Title: How to automate DCI components creation
 Date: 2022-04-29 10:00
+Modified: 2022-09-30 10:00
 Category: how-to
 Tags: introduction, dci, git, github, github-actions, ci, components, OpenShift, OCP
 Slug: automate-dci-components
 Author: Tony Garcia
 Github: tonyskapunk
 Summary: Components are the artifacts used in a DCI job, these are the elements that distinguish jobs.
 They are the elements to be tested on each job.
-In this post, we will discuss what they are, what they are used for, and an example of how to automate them to be continuously tested.
+This post will discuss their use and an example of how to automate them to be continuously tested.

 ## What is a component?

 A component is an artifact (file, package, URL, etc.) attached to a topic.
 An agent takes components in its workflow.
 Components are immutable and should be regularly created with newer versions of the artifact.

-In DCI, we have some basic components that are constantly created with new versions, this is part of the work made by the feeder.
+In DCI, we have some basic components that are constantly created with new versions; this is part of the work made by the feeder.
 The feeder is a service that takes care of watching for newer versions/releases of different components.
 For example, the versions of the OpenShift Container Platform (OCP), latest, release candidates, or nightly builds.

 Components are not limited to the DCI creation through its feeder.
-Partners or individuals using DCI can create their components to represent that element/artifact they want to test in a job, so that a job has context.
+Partners or individuals using DCI can create their components to represent that element/artifact they want to test in a job, so a job has context.

 ## What are the components used for?

 Primarily, they provide the specific version of a product, for example, a particular RHEL version or a release candidate of OCP.
-Additionally, components provide the link of elements that are tested or validated in a job.
+Additionally, components offer the link of elements that are tested or validated in a job.

 Let's see an example of how a component could be used.

-Say, you have an operator and would like to test it on all the supported versions of OCP.
-If you're new to DCI, most likely the first thing you would like to do is to run a job on top of a version your operator works as expected, this way you could have a baseline and compare the results when using other versions of OCP.
+Say you have an operator and would like to test it on all the supported versions of OCP.
+If you're new to DCI, most likely, the first thing you would like to do is to run a job on top of a version your operator works as expected; this way you could have a baseline and compare the results when using other versions of OCP.

-To deploy a particular version of OCP you could leverage our [dci-openshift-agent](https://docs.distributed-ci.io/dci-openshift-agent/).
-Then to deploy your operator and your tests you could use our [dci-openshift-app-agent](https://docs.distributed-ci.io/dci-openshift-app-agent/).

-You could repeat the same process for the other versions of OCP and then compare each Job to figure out the differences and any potential issues between them.
-Even though doing this works, the more you repeat, the harder it is to track those differences.
+To deploy a particular version of OCP, you could leverage our [dci-openshift-agent](https://docs.distributed-ci.io/dci-openshift-agent/).
+Then to deploy your operator and your tests, you could use our [dci-openshift-app-agent](https://docs.distributed-ci.io/dci-openshift-app-agent/).
+Finally, you could repeat the same process for other versions of OCP and then compare each Job to determine their differences and potential issues.
+However, even though doing this works, the more you repeat, the harder it is to track those differences.

 If we have created a component for the operator to be tested, it would be easier to compare jobs between different versions of OCP or even different versions of the same operator.